MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 ## Step 5.
 Deploy or validate your data protection

-To prevent bad actors accessing your organization’s data with Microsoft 365 Copilot, the next step is to protect the data in your Microsoft 365 tenant.
+To prevent your organization’s data from being at risk of overexposure or oversharing due to the use of Microsoft 365 Copilot, the next step is to protect the data in your Microsoft 365 tenant.
 You must ensure that:

 - Your data is categorized with sensitivity levels.
 - Sensitivity labels represent your sensitivity levels that are applied by users or automatically.